PikaNet

 Data that participants collect will become part of a larger effort to monitor pika populations in Colorado and across the Southern Rockies.
 The Rocky Mountain Wild and the Denver Zoo will offer sister trainings in the Front Range of Northern Colorado.

-PikaNET is a collaborative effort between several organizations including the Mountain Studies Insititute, the Denver Zoo, Rocky Mountain Wild, Natural Resource Ecology Laboratory at CSU, and the San Juan Public Lands Center.
+PikaNET is has historically been a collaborative effort between several organizations including the Mountain Studies Insititute, the Denver Zoo, Rocky Mountain Wild, Natural Resource Ecology Laboratory at CSU, and the San Juan Public Lands Center.
 The monitoring effort is linked to the research being done by Dr. Chris Ray and Dr. Liesl Peterson from the University of Colorado Boulder.
 Chris and Liesl have both been crucial to to the development of compatible protocols and procedures.

 To join the MSI PikaNet team, please email Jewell Coleman at jewell@mountainstudies.org expressing your interest.